ajlopez/AjGenesisNode-Express/README.md

 ajgenesis entity:addproperty supplier address
 ```

-The new .json files will be added to `models` director.
+The new .json files will be added to `ajgenesis/models` folder.
+You can edit those file manually, instead
+of relaying in auxiliary `entity` module.

 Generate the web site: